Plastic Free July

 What can you do?

 Pretty much every kind of single use plastic can be replaced by a reusable alternative.
 We have plenty of reusable water bottles, even those that filter water as you drink.
 Plastic free washing up pads from LoofCo.
 You can also buy reusable bags for your shopping that aren’t made of plastic and keep them in your car for those impromtu shopping trips.
 Take your reusable travel coffee cup to your local cafe every time you want a coffee on the go.
+The use of bottled shower gels has rocketed in the last 20 years so why not try using a good old fashion bar of soap?
+You can even ditch the plastic shampoo bottle and replace with a shampoo bar.
 See our products that will help you minimise plastic here.

 Of course in today’s society it’s not always possible for every individual to reduce the amount of single use plastic they use, and that’s alright.
 In cases where it is not possible for you, opt to use recyclable plastic and make sure you recycle it, or ensure the plastic is made from recycled materials.